Wiibuntu/Ubuntu-16.04-Wii/README.md

 TO-DO

-Need to compile and get the open-b43 driver working.
-Will either provide a new rootfs for you to flash in the future AND/OR will add another work around.
+Need to create new script for wifi but hardware is detected.

 # Known Issues and Fixes

-- No Wifi Support

-- No DVD Support

-- Framebuffer support depends on the release you are using
+-Fixed Wifi/Ethernet

+-Fixed Framebuffer Issues

 # Contact
 Contact me at wiibuntuhelp@gmail.com I will always try to help if I can and have the time to do so.